StratusNetwork/Rotations/README.md

 # Stratus Network Map Rotations

 This repository hosts the rotation information for all Stratus Network servers.
-It is also used as a **Map Issue Tracker** and **Temporary Submission System**
+It is also used as a **Temporary Submission System**

 ## Contributing
-### Reporting a Map Bug or Issue
-- Create a separate **[Issue](https://github.com/StratusNetwork/Map-Rotations/issues)** for each bug
-- In the title, include the mapname and the issue.
-- In the description, provide video/screenshot information, or explain how to reproduce the issue

 ### Suggesting a Rotation Change
 - Create an **[Issue](https://github.com/StratusNetwork/Map-Rotations/issues)**